-Last month MCC Alberta welcomed Jiahui, Eunji, and Lontfobeko who are this year’s International Volunteer Exchange Program (IVEP) participants.
+Last month MCC Alberta welcomed Jiahui (not pictured), Eunji, and Lontfobeko who are this year’s International Volunteer Exchange Program (IVEP) participants.
 They will each be serving in Calgary for a term of nine months in various locations and roles.
 It has been a pleasure to get to know these young IVEP participants and learn more about their story and goals for serving in Alberta during their term.

 Lontfobeko is recently arriving from Swaziland, Southern Africa and will be serving at Foothills Mennonite Church as a Pastoral Assistant.
 Eunji is from South Korea and is currently one month into her role in the Volunteer Development Program at the Centre for Newcomers in Calgary.